svjack/DiffSensei/README.md

 ## 🎉 News

-- [2024-6-28] Inference code, training code, and checkpoints are released!
+- [2024-12-10] Checkpoint, dataset, and inference code are released!

 ## 📖 TL;DR